DrupalizeMe/migration-workshop-demo-site/README.md

 ./scripts/d9-empty-install.sh
 ```

-#### Whipe migrate_plus.* migrations from configuration
+#### Wipe migrate_plus.* migrations from configuration

-Useful if you want to whipe the results of `drush migrate:upgrade --configure-only` and try again.
+Useful if you want to wipe the results of `drush migrate:upgrade --configure-only` and try again.

 ```shell
 ./scripts/reset.sh